-- Secondary current station Nahwitti Bar, referenced on Alert Bay, is in Canadian Tide and Current Tables, Volume 6. - Nahwitti Bar extends from the west end of Hope Island across the west entrance to Goletas Channel.
+- 100 Secondary current station Nahwitti Bar, referenced on Alert Bay, is in Canadian Tide and Current Tables, Volume 6. - Nahwitti Bar extends from the west end of Hope Island across the west entrance to Goletas Channel.
 Tatnall Reefs, on the south part of Nahwitti Bar, extend NW from Vancouver Island.
 The fairway north of Tatnall Reefs is about 0.8 mile wide with depths of 11 m.
-Depths on the seaward

-Caution. - Heavy rips and overfalls are formed when the tidal stream is opposed by strong winds.
+Depths on the seaward very heavy sea on it that breaks and is dangerous to small vessels.
+In strong west gales, the sea breaks across the bar Port Alexander and Browning Passage and it is dangerous to attempt crossing the bar.
+Tidal streams set fairly across Nahwitti Bar $|\mathring{\mathbb{T}}|$ in the direction of the channel and attain 51/2 kn.
+The flood sets east and the ebb west.
+The duration of HW and LW slack is about 12 and 17 minutes, respectively.
+Caution. - Heavy rips and overfalls within the entrance, lies in the fairway. are formed when the tidal stream is opposed 116 by strong winds.
 These rips and overfalls can be dangerous to small craft.
-The best time to cross the bar is at or near slack water.
+The best time to cross the bar is at or near slack water. hills on either side are high and densely wooded.
 It is reported that small vessels can avoid crossing 105 Nahwitti Bar by passing south of Tatnall Reefs and following the Vancouver Island shore.
 Weser Island can be then passed on either the north or south side.
 Shelter can be found in the bay on the east side of Cape Sutil if required.
-Nahwitti Bar light and whistle buoy MA (575),
+Nahwitti Bar light and whistle buoy MA (575), both sides the passage.
 2.2 miles west of Nahwitti Point, is a fairway buoy.
-Cape Sutil $(50^{\circ}53'N, 128^{\circ}03'W)$, the north tip of Vancouver Island, is a low promontory.
+Caution. - Browning Passage is a popular 118 Cape Sutil $(50^{\circ}53'N, 128^{\circ}03'W)$ , the north tip diving area and must be transited with caution. of Vancouver Island, is a low promontory.
 Northwest Nipple (Chart 3598), 1.5 miles SW of Cape Sutil, has an elevation of 229 m and is a prominent landmark.
-Weser Island lies 1 mile ESE and Edmund Rock is 0.2 mile north of Cape Sutil.

-108 Thomsen Rock lies 1.3 miles west of Cape Sutil.
-Strong in-draughts can be encountered.
+Weser 3 kn.
+Island lies 1 mile ESE and Edmund Rock is 0.2 mile north of 120 Cape Sutil. reefs off the east shore of Browning Passage.
+Thomsen Rock lies 1.3 miles west of Cape Sutil.
+108 Raglan Point, several drying rocks, and Cardigan Strong in-draughts can be encountered.
+Rocks are at the NE entrance to Browning Passage.
+Christie Passage Bate Passage

-Christie Passage

-Christie Passage, entered between Noble Islets and Nolan Point, leads north from Goletas Channel to Gordon Channel.
-It separates Hurst Island from Balaklava Island.
-The fairway is deep but several shoals lie on each side of it.
-George Rock, on the west side of the passage, dries 0.8 m.
-The west side of the passage is within the limits of God's Pocket Marine Provincial Park (BC Parks).

-Tidal streams through Christie Passage set south with the flood and north with the ebb, attaining 3 kn at times.